bazo-blockchain/bazo-miner/README.md

 ./bazo-miner "database_file.db" ":8000" "validator.txt" "seedfile.txt" "multisig.txt"
 ```

 The ipport number must be preﬁxed with ":".
+If the miner is intended to run locally, the localhost ip address has to be passed with the ipport.
+Otherwise the miner tries to connect to the network.
 Note that "database_file.db" and "seedfile.txt" are created if they do not exist.